strangebuzz/MicroSymfony/README.md

 vendor library or make a [POC](https://en.wikipedia.org/wiki/Proof_of_concept).
 For example, have you ever dreamed of testing [Eloquent](https://laravel.com/docs/11.x/eloquent#introduction), the Laravel ORM, on a Symfony project?
-Then clone the `eloquent` branch and run `composer install && make load-fixtures`.
+Then clone the `eloquent` branch, and run `composer install && make load-fixtures`.

 ### Infrastructure